mdditt2000/prometheus/README.md

 To access the Prometheus dashboard over a IP or a DNS name, you need to expose it as Kubernetes service.

 ### Create a file named prometheus-service.yaml
 We will expose Prometheus using ClusterIP.
-ClusterIP allows the BIGIP to forward traffic directly to the Prometheus Pod bypassing kube-proxy. which will create a load balancer and points it to the service.
-You can use ClusterIP type, which will create a F5 BIGIP load balancer and points it to the service
+ClusterIP allows the BIGIP to forward traffic directly to the Prometheus pod bypassing kube-proxy.
+Use ClusterIP type, which will create a F5 BIGIP load balancer and points it to the service
 ```
 apiVersion: v1
 kind: Service